 If you don’t want to join a YouTube collaboration platform, that’s fine.
 You can reach out to creators on your own to collaborate with.
 A good place to find creators would be Facebook groups - people are always looking to collaborate on there.

 Don’t be shy about letting the world know that you’ve uploaded a new video.
 Go on Facebook groups (that are relevant to your niche, of course) and let the people know that you’ve got some new content out there.
-Use Twitter, Tumblr and other social media outlets to promote your content.
+Use Twitter, Tumblr and other social media outlets to promote your video content.
 You can even go on Q&A sites like Quora and post links to your videos in relevant answers, as well.
 It’s all fair game.

 YouTube has a very strong social aspect to it.
 You don’t just upload a video and leave - you can comment, discuss, like or dislike and engage with other users on the platform.
 There are several ways to keep your audience engaged, without having to buy YouTube likes.